Space Safety and Sustainability Project Group

 After two successful editions of the SSS Essay Competition this initiative has been made annual.
 A third edition shall be launched towards the end of 2021.
 This project involves working on the organisation of an essay competition on subjects related to SSS goals: space safety and sustainability of outer space activities.
-The project will involve the engagement of our Advisory board, as well as establishing new partnerships with public and private entities as well as PR and communication activities for the advertisement of the competition.
+The project will involve the engagement of our advisory board, as well as establishing new partnerships with public and private entities as well as PR and communication activities for the advertisement of the competition.